ShawnHymel/ei-workshop-image-data-augmentation/README.md

 # Workshop: Image Data Augmentation

 Welcome to the Image Data Augmentation workshop!
-Feel free to work ahead following the directions in this readme document.
+Feel free to work ahead following the directions in this README.

 ## Prerequisites